 Comodo Cleaning Essentials is a top rated free tool that does this.
 Avast also has free tools, as does Norton.

-8) Scan For And Remove Viruses Spyware
+8) Scan For And Remove Viruses and Spyware

 In addition to performing regular scans on your computer for malware, you should also regularly scan for viruses and spyware.